-Responsibilities of the directors of Securities Exchanges Guarantee Corporation Limited (SEGC) for the financial report
+Responsibilities of the directors of SEGC for the financial report

-The directors of Securities Exchanges Guarantee Corporation Limited (SEGC) of the Fund are responsible for the preparation of the financial report that gives a true and fair view and have determined that the basis of preparation described in Note 1 to the financial report is appropriate to meet the requirements of Corporations Act 2001 and is appropriate to meet the needs of the members.
-The directors of Securities Exchanges Guarantee Corporation Limited (SEGC)'s responsibility also includes such internal control as the directors of Securities Exchanges Guarantee Corporation Limited (SEGC) determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.
+The directors of SEGC are responsible for the preparation of the financial report that gives a true and fair view and have determined that the basis of preparation described in Note 1 to the financial report is appropriate to meet the requirements of Corporations Act 2001 and is appropriate to meet the needs of the members.
+The directors of SEGC's responsibility also includes such internal control as the directors of SEGC determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the directors of Securities Exchanges Guarantee Corporation Limited (SEGC) is responsible for assessing the ability of the Fund to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors of Securities Exchanges Guarantee Corporation Limited (SEGC) either intend to liquidate the Fund or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial report, the directors of SEGC are responsible for assessing the ability of the Fund to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors of SEGC either intend to liquidate the Fund or to cease operations, or have no realistic alternative but to do so.